Vernacular Mansions of Southeast Asia

 The Social Hierarchy of the Floorplan

-In the vernacular mansions of Southeast Asia, the floorplan serves as a silent social map.
+In the vernacular mansions of Southeast Asia, the floor plan serves as a silent social map.
 It manages privacy and status without the need for heavy doors or corridors.
 These houses utilise a series of “filters” to regulate movement through the estate.

 The journey begins at the Serambi in Malaysia or the Chaan in Thailand.
 These elevated platforms are the most public parts of the home.
 A casual guest or business associate rarely moves beyond this point.
 It’s a space designed for hospitality.
 Yet, it serves as a protective barrier for the family within.